shekhutsav1962001/InstaBomber/README.md

   - change value of varible max , Here max is number of messages.

-  -[if max=50 then 50 messages will be sended to victim]
+  - if max=50 then 50 messages will be sended to victim.

   - open console [ctrl+shift+i] copy script and paste it in console.